top of page

 A bride in a white dress walks down a gothic archway with ivy on columns; bridesmaids in purple dresses in the background.
 Romantic mood.

-Long hallway with stone arches and light.
-Great for casual shots and small group photos.
-It’s a natural way to move between indoor and outdoor shots for creative photography.
+This long hallway features stone arches and light.
+It’s perfect for casual shots and small group photos.
+It naturally transitions between indoor and outdoor shots for creative photography.

-Things to Think About: The dark lighting and shadows can be used in cool ways to make the mood better.
+Things to Think About: The dark lighting and shadows can be used creatively to enhance the mood.
 The outdoor courtyard and hallway change depending on the season.
 Timing is key for Chapel and Courtyard Hallway photos.

-See the whole wedding photo guide for Knox College over on its venue page.
+Knox College wedding gallery over on its venue page.

 Trinity College Chapel